On World AIDS Day, a woman in Kenya shares how HIV/AIDS stigma shattered her life and the steps she’s taken to rebuild it.

 Ending the AIDS epidemic is a United Nations priority, agreed to by 193 member states, Kenya included.
 In a 2016 Declaration, the UN states that the eradication of HIV-related stigma and discrimination by 2020 is essential to achieving the Sustainable Development Goals by 2030.

-Constancia Namweya, a nurse at the centre, says the challenge is to get patients to seek medical help, despite the stigma surrounding the disease.
+Constancia Namweya, a program nurse, says the challenge is to get patients to seek medical help, despite the stigma surrounding the disease.
 “We have tried to make sure that HIV/AIDS patients and their loved ones know that the centre is a safe space and that they will get the help they need,” she says.
 “We offer much more than treatment.
 We educate the community on the disease, as well.
 By giving as much information as possible on the disease, patients get the confidence to seek help.
 They and their loved ones know that HIV/AIDS doesn’t have to be a death sentence.”

 Only Rachel’s doctors and her parents know her status.
 That’s why she spoke to us anonymously.
 She is grateful to receive the medical care she requires, but says more work needs to be done to break stigmas and ensure people know help is available and they shouldn’t be afraid to seek it.